 The Most Forgiving Irons Are:

-The Cleveland Launcher HB Irons identified that the hybrid design is a good fit for game improvement sets and kept the concept throughout the set.
-As the iron number increases and the loft increases, the head becomes slightly smaller and the face takes on the appearance of an iron.
+The Cleveland Launcher HB Irons highlight that the hybrid design is a good fit for forgiveness and kept the concept throughout the set.
+As the iron number increases and the loft increases, the head becomes slightly smaller, and the face takes on the appearance of an iron.

 With the forgiveness promoted by the bulk and feel of the wood-like head, there is no sacrifice in distance.

-The face of the clubs is manufactured from high-strength steel face that produces excellent ball speed and the Cleveland HB (HiBore) Crown that creates a high launch without sacrificing distance.
+The face of the clubs is manufactured from high-strength steel that produces excellent ball speed, and the Cleveland HB (HiBore) Crown creates a high launch without sacrificing distance.

-You have a choice of either the Dynamic Gold 98 Steel Shaft or the Miyazaki C.Kua Graphite Shaft and both work extremely well depending on your swing speed.
+You can choose either the Dynamic Gold 98 Steel Shaft or the Miyazaki C.Kua Graphite Shaft; both work extremely well, depending on your swing speed.

 Sound and Feel

-You can expect a slightly hollow sound but this will in no way distract your attention and detract from the awesome feeling that is provided through the clubface.
+You can expect a slightly hollow sound, but this will in no way distract your attention and detract from the awesome feeling provided through the clubface.

 There is no complaint about the looks of the HB Launcher set of irons.
-The chrome finish clubface makes you feel comfortable that you are hitting an iron yet the black of the back will give you the confidence that you have the most forgiving club on the market in your hands.
+The chrome finish clubface makes you feel comfortable hitting an iron, yet the black of the back will give you the confidence that you have the most forgiving club on the market in your hands.

-The hollow construction created through the use of hybrid technology combined with the increased flex created by the thin face promotes high ball speed off the face and ultimately the extra yards that every golfer yearns for.
-The hollow head not only generates extra distance but with the lower center of gravity it delivers a better launch angle and more forgiveness.
+The hollow construction created through hybrid technology combined with the increased flex in the thin face promotes high ball speed and, ultimately, the extra yards that every golfer yearns for.
+The hollow head not only generates extra distance but with the lower center of gravity, it delivers a better launch angle and more forgiveness.

-Another benefit obtained from using the hollow head is that the weight saved was moved to the perimeter creating extra stability and a smaller dispersion in your shots.
+Another benefit of using the hollow head is that the weight saved was moved to the perimeter, creating extra stability and a smaller dispersion in your shots.

-You will gain the benefits from the hybrid construction without sacrificing on either distance or accuracy.
-This is a set that will provide all the forgiveness required from forgiving irons.
-You can select any club in your bag, yes even your 3-iron or 4-iron, and be confident that you will be able to play the shot that is required.
+You will benefit from the hybrid construction without sacrificing either distance or accuracy.
+This set will provide all the necessary forgiveness, even for complete newbies.
+You can select any club in your bag, even your 3-iron or 4-iron, and be confident that you will be able to play the required shot.

-Forgiveness, accuracy and the looks to go with it makes this a must-try set of clubs and should be high on your list of potentials to try out.
+Forgiveness, accuracy, and the looks to go with it make this a must-try set of clubs and should be high on your list of potentials to try out.
 It will be highly unlikely that you will get buyer’s remorse after playing your first round with the Cleveland Launcher HB Irons. they are simply some of the most forgiving irons of all time.

 Sound and Feel